bids-standard/stats-models/specification/walkthrough-1.md

 :lines: 11-18
 ```

-If you have used other fMRI modeling tools this should be familar.
+If you have used other fMRI modeling tools this should be familiar.
 We have specified a t-test contrast with the weights `[1, -1]` for the conditions:
 `["incongruent", "congruent"]` and given this contrast the name `IvC`.